 A wide range of ATEX compliant fans suitable for Gas Group IIC to ensure the adequate and safe removal of Hydrogen gas.
-Our entire range of ATEX certified
+Our entire range of ATEX certified fans are suitable for Gas Group IIC.

 Ventilation should ideally be placed at both high points (for the exhaust of hydrogen that accumulates above the oxygen), and low points within the room to encourage forced ventilation out of the room.
 There should be no air recirculation under any circumstances as this encourages the mix of the two gases, where possible on a seperate ventilation system than the rest of the building.